Larchmont in Westchester County, New York — The American Northeast (Mid-Atlantic)

 Location.
 40° 55.655′ N, 73° 45.104′ W. Marker is in Larchmont, New York, in Westchester County.
 Memorial is on Larchmont Avenue.
 This tablet is located on the lawn of the Village Hall of Larchmont, NY.
 Touch for map.
 Marker is at or near this postal address: 120 Larchmont Avenue, Larchmont NY 10538, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Skirmish of Heathcote Hill (approx. 1½ miles away); Sept.
-23, 1661 (approx. 1.8 miles away); Boston Post Road Historic District (approx. 3.2 miles away); Boston Post Road (approx. 3.2 miles away); Colonel Philip Pell (approx. 3.6 miles away); This Mile Stone (approx. 3.6 miles away); The Old Boston Road (approx. 3.7 miles away); “Pelham Dale” (approx. 3.8 miles away).
+Skirmish of Heathcote Hill (approx. 1˝ miles away); Sept.
+23, 1661 (approx. 1.8 miles away); Thomas Paine (approx. 2.1 miles away); Boston Post Road Historic District (approx. 3.2 miles away); Boston Post Road (approx. 3.2 miles away); Colonel Philip Pell (approx. 3.6 miles away); This Mile Stone (approx. 3.6 miles away); The Old Boston Road (approx. 3.7 miles away).

 Regarding World War I Monument 1917-1919.
 This WWI tablet lists the name of Donald M. Call.
 He is a World War I Medal of Honor Recipient.
 He was cremated and his ashes were spread in a garden in Bethesda, MD.
 His Medal of Honor information and CALL, DONALD M.

 • Rank and organization: Corporal, U.S. Army, 344th Battalion, Tank Corps